 One of the perks of my job is that I am fortunate to sit in meetings with the leadership of the organization — President/CEO, COO, CFO, VP’s, fellow directors, managers, whomever.

-This is the third entry in a three-part series on modern life in work and business – you can read part one here and part two here.
-The call you’ve been awaiting finally arrives.
+This is the second entry in a three-part series on modern life in work and business – you can read part one here.

 I recently accepted a new job and the first question everyone asks isn’t “What’s the position?” or “What is the organization?” or even “Is it a promotion?”
 The question is, “Is it a shorter commute?”

 This is the first entry in a three-part series on modern life in work and business.

 In a darkened room lit only by the glow of a screen, you continue to hammer away.